sharryy/cleair/README.md

 ### Usage

 1. Connect the hardware components according to circuit diagram
-2. Upload the code to the microcontroller board.
+2. Upload the code to the ESP32 using Ardino IDE.
 3. The smoke detector system is now operational.
 If the smoke sensor detects smoke, the alarm will be triggered.

 ### How to setup Code?